Mannyalfa/bookworm-search-engine/README.md

 ## Description
 This application searches for books by title, author or subject using the Google books API.
-Users can sign up search for books listings and save them for later retrieval.
+After signing up, users can sign up search for books listings and save them for later retrieval once.

 User Story: